Every relationship can either be Godly and beneficial or it can be deadly and detrimental.

 I would add that a man should leave and cleave to his wife and this also means that he (and she) should leave their families out of their new family relationship.

 I have not found one wife who refused to submit to her husband who followed this command, “Husbands, love your wives, as Christ loved the church and gave himself up for her” (Eph 5:25) which means that “husbands should love their wives as their own bodies.
 He who loves his wife loves himself” (Eph 5:28).

-The bottom line for Paul in all this is that each husband must “love his wife as himself, and let the wife see that she respects her husband” (Eph 5:33).
-If a husband loves his wife as he loves himself and as Christ loves the church then the wife will have no problem respecting her husband and a husband can easily love his wife as he loves himself and as Christ loves the church if his wife respects him.
+The bottom line for Paul in all this is that each husband must “love his wife as himself.
+If a husband loves his wife as he loves himself and as Christ loves the church then the wife will have no problem respecting her husband.

 To a wife, love shows her that he respects her and to a husband, respect shows him she loves him.

 Sometimes we become who we hang out with.
-In other words, if we run around with godless, sinful people, it’s going to be harder for us to steer clear.
-It’s inevitable that we become who we associate with.
+In other words, if we run around with Godless, sinful people, it’s going to be harder for us to steer clear.
+It’s likely that we become who we associate with.